-Transandino Uspallata Railway in Free Pictures brings from the past the Mendoza-Santiago railway.
-Traversing Uspallata Valley along the Rio Mendoza and tunnel under Cordilleras, it connected Buenos Aires with Santiago.
+Transandino Uspallata Railway brings from the past the time when trains crossing Uspallata Valley along the Rio Mendoza after passing the tunnel under Cordilleras provided connection between Buenos Aires and Santiago.

 At the time of its official opening in 1910, the Trans-Andean Railway (Ferrocarril Transandino) connecting Buenos Aires on the Atlantic coast with Valparaiso on the Pacific side was raising huge expectations.

 Indeed after almost 20 years of construction, the railways opened new horizons for fast growing commercial and passenger traffic across the continent.

 To make it clear - the passenger train service from Buenos Aires to Valparaiso (in other words the trip from the Atlantic coast to the Pacific one) was taking about 36 hours including stops.

 However the corresponding journey by sea from Buenos Aires to Valparaiso either through the Magellan Strait or over treacherous waters around Cape Horn was taking 11 to 12 days.

 Indeed the new transcontinental railway was expected to be a commercial success.
 Unfortunately for several reasons the hopes did not materialize as planned.